SNU-suwan/CFET_fp/README.md

 * *Suwan Kim and Taewhan Kim, Optimal Transistor Folding and Placement for Synthesizing Standard Cells of Complementary FET Technology, IEEE/ACM Design Automation Conference (DAC), Jun.
 2024.*

 ## Architecture and Standard Cell Information
-We have created four sets of CFET cell libraries: (1) 2-track multi-row, (2) 3-track single-row, (3) 4-track single-row.
+We have created five sets of CFET cell libraries: (1) 2-track multi-row, (2) 3-track single-row, (3) 4-track single-row, (4) 3-track multi-row, and (5) 4-track multi-row.

 The rules for each CFET cell library are outlined below: